-Many people journey back to their homes from around the country during Holi or visit special Holi destinations to experience & enjoy the festivity.
+A lot of people will journey back to their homes from all around the country during Holi 2024 or visit special Holi destinations to experience & enjoy the festivity.
 It’s that time of year when life is all about enjoying the festival with loved ones, and nothing else matters.
 This joyful event ushers in spring and represents the victory of good over evil, making it a sign of hope, love, and joy.
 Most of them choose to commute by train and require some delicious meals to help them get through the long and tedious journey.

-While visiting family members, people enjoy a variety of traditional sweet and savoury foods.
-Although Indian cuisine differs by region, several traditional delicacies are loved by everybody throughout this joyous celebration.
-Because Holi means having fun and eating delicious sweets, IRCTC eCatering recommends the following traditional Holi foods to enjoy on train:
+While visiting family members, people enjoy a variety of traditional Holi special food items.
+Although Indian cuisine differs by region, there are several traditional delicacies that almost everybody loves to eat.
+Because Holi is most often connected with having fun and eating delicious sweets, IRCTC eCatering recommends the following Holi special food to enjoy on train:

-A must-have for this auspicious occasion is the traditional Holi dessert Gujiya.
-This delicacy will bring back childhood memories of Holi, thanks to its mouth-watering fillings and crunchy exterior.
+A must-have food in Holi is the traditional dessert Gujiya.
+This delicacy will bring back childhood memories of Holi thanks to its mouthwatering fillings and crunchy exterior.
 Despite its northern focus, its popularity and appeal span all of India.
 You can make these deep-fried sweet dumplings using flour, semolina, and dried fruits, frying them in ghee and dipping them in sugar syrup.

 Rasmalai

 How can you ignore the Rasmalai on Holi?
-This delicacy defines sweet goodness—a creamy pleasure with mouth-watering Chenna.
-These delicious chenna balls, dipped in a creamy milky syrup, have their roots in West Bengal.
+This delicacy is the definition of sweet goodness—a creamy pleasure with mouthwatering Chenna.
+These delicious chenna balls, dipped in a creamy milky syrup, have roots in West Bengal.

 Barfi

-Barfi is another contender among traditional Holi foods.
+Barfi—the classic.
 The entire nation consumes a lot of this traditional treat, especially on important occasions.
 In Persian, the term “barf” denotes either ice or snow.
 Barfi is a firm condensed milk dessert.
-You may pick from various flavours, including pista (pistachio), rose, saffron, chocolate, and almond.
+You may pick from a variety of flavours, including pista (pistachio), rose, saffron, chocolate, and almond.

 Malpua

-People thoroughly enjoy Malpua, a sweet pancake, during Holi.
+People thoroughly enjoy Malpua, also known as a sweet pancake, as Holi festival food.
 You can make it using a batter of coconut, mashed bananas, flour, semolina, milk, and cardamom.
-After that, these desserts are fried in ghee and coated with sugar syrup.
+Thereafter, these desserts are fried in ghee and coated with sugar syrup.
 The term “indulgent” comes to mind while describing the dish.
 Malpuas, a blend of soft and crunchy, are the perfect way to finish your Holi lunch.

 Dahi Vada/Dahi Bhalle

-This is among top traditional Holi foods.
-Dahi (curd) and vada are the dish’s two main ingredients of this dish.
-Urad dal batter balls are fried and soaked in spiced dahi with other spices and condiments to make this mouth-watering savoury dish.
-Sweet-and-sour chutneys are added to the mixture to make a hearty meal.
+Dahi (curd) and vada are the two main ingredients of this dish.
+Urad dal batter balls are fried, then soaked in spiced dahi with an assortment of other spices and condiments to make this mouthwatering savoury dish.
+Sweet-and-sour chutneys are added to the mixture of both of these ingredients to make a hearty meal.
 It is a well-liked dish during the Holi celebrations and is also known as Dahi Bhalla in North India.

 Papdi Chaat